 “All women can breastfeed!”
-It’s a popular slogan among breastfeeding advocates and lactation consultants, designed to give women confidence in their ability to feed their babies.
-And while it’s certainly true that most women are physiologically capable of producing enough milk to feed their babies, it’s never been true that all women can breastfeed.
+You may recognize this popular slogan among breastfeeding advocates and lactation consultants, designed to give people breastfeeding confidence in their ability to feed their babies.
+While parenting confidence boosters are always welcome, and it’s certainly true that most women are physiologically capable of producing enough milk to feed their babies, it’s never been true that all can breastfeed.

 The gist on breastfeeding